Agriculture

 • The rest of the irrigation should be provided at an interval of 8 to 10 days.

-Inter-cultivation in Wheat
+Inter-cultivation

 Some common weeds found in wheat fields are Chenopodium album L and Cyperus rotundus L. However, the wheat crops must be free from weeds for at least 45 days after sowing.
-Weeding is done using hand hoe, wheel hoe, or bar harrow.
-However, the traditional weeding practices involve one hand weeding which used to be done after 3 to 4 weeks of sowing.
+Weeding is done using a hand hoe, wheel hoe, or bar harrow.
+However, the traditional weeding practices involve one hand weeding, which used to be done after 3 to 4 weeks of sowing.
 This weeding process has become costly nowadays because of the insufficiency of labour and increased labour costs.

 The wheat crop is ready for harvesting when the grains of the crop become yellow and dry.
 The ideal harvesting time is when there is 25 to 30 percent moisture level in the grains.
 Harvesting is done manually or using wheat harvesters.
 If a wheat harvester is used, then there is no need for threshing as the final output is already in the form of threshed grains.